On tempo prescriptions

 While Poliquin’s solution is more descriptive than King’s, it still lacks much instruction that could be useful.
 I will present a more complete tempo prescription.
 I will explain some basic notation before we dig into examples.

-1 (one) is the default number for “lift as you would” without tempo, sort of similar to 0 in traditional notation.
+1 (one) is the default number for “lift as you would” without tempo, sort of similar to 0 in older notation.
+Think of it as "natural" tempo.

 0 (zero) means as fast as possible.
-Traditionally, x is sometimes used for this but since numbers are less ambiguous and we won’t be moving faster than the speed of light, 0 is considered the better option.
+Traditionally x is used for this but since numbers are less ambiguous and we won’t be moving faster than the speed of light, 0 is considered the better option.

 Now for some examples, I will again use the squat as our lift.

-# _3 indicates the 3s pause.
-It’s placed before the arrow because the reversal of the motion hasn’t happened yet.
+(3) indicates the 3s pause.
+It’s placed before the slash because the reversal of the motion hasn’t happened yet.

 Comparison table